Podcast: Embracing upcoming Internal Communications technology

 You're not working to your advantage, if you don't have the ability to act on what people are telling you.

 Jonathan Davies: You're mentioning a couple of really interesting things in exactly the same order that I look at it.
-To those of you who are listening, on the 17th of November, we're organizing a webinar together with Anna Tolly, the head of Internal Comms or the Internal Comms manager, at Randstad Sourceright, where we look at creating a better way to create strategy for 2021, and it's really interesting.
+To those of you who are listening, on the 17th of November, we're organizing a webinar together with Anna Tolly, the head of Internal Comms or the Internal Comms manager at Randstad Sourceright, where we look at creating a better way to create strategy for 2021, and it's really interesting.
 Literally the structure that you were just talking about, is exactly how we're looking at it.
 The first step is being able to measure directly the behavior across your digital channels.
 Then the second step would be to survey people to see if that digital increase in behavior is actually leading to a positive increase in strategic goals.
 Let's say we want to increase the happiness of our people, or we want to increase business alignments.
 Then lastly, we start checking.
 Okay, now did that actually lead to a business result?
 Did that help us create more informal leaders?

 Did those informal leaders then again create more informal leaders, essentially are we scaling Internal Comms.
 It’s really interesting that you're looking at it from the exact same way in the exact same order that you just mentioned it.
 Really cool to hear.

 Gary Ross: And that's the fun part of strategic Internal Communications, to dial back and say, how can we be thoughtful and planful about all of this, and what I love is what's happened, unfortunately it's taken a pandemic for this to happen, I think the light bulb was going off for some senior executives to say, “Oh, so when we sit back and think about how we can reach people, we actually can move the needle on some things.”
 Then we say quietly to ourselves, “We've been telling you that for years, but if you found that out for now, that's great.”
-That's kind of the fun part of Internal Communications and I would also suggest where it's possible, to tie, you mentioned business results, but to tie whether it's HR metrics like turnover or things like that, or to business results, sales, profit, and so forth.
+That's kind of the fun part of Internal Communications and I would also suggest where it's possible, to tie whether it's HR metrics like turnover or things like that, or to business results, sales, profit, and so forth.

 If there's any correlation that could be made there that's even better.
 I mean, that's always our age old problem, right?
-I mean, that's a lot of times that's tough to do, but sometimes you can find an enlightened leader that will see the connection, even though they don't necessarily have the spreadsheet in front of them that says, “Oh, here, this led to this.”
+I mean, there's a lot of times that's tough to do, but sometimes you can find an enlightened leader that will see the connection, even though they don't necessarily have the spreadsheet in front of them that says, “Oh, here, this led to this.”

 I was involved in a big change project.
 This was quite a while ago, a publicly traded company being bought by a private company.
 It was a big change for the organization, a major distraction.
 So we did a communication program around it.
 Basically the goal was give everybody all the information they need to minimize distractions.
 They could turn around and get back to work and maintain productivity.
 We launched the program and we accomplished that and it turned out that 48 hours after the announcement of this transaction, the company had the fourth largest sales day ever in the history of the company.